 Following an extensive period of research and development, the Materials Research Society, with funding support from the National Science Foundation and major corporations, developed Strange Matter–an interactive traveling exhibit with over a dozen hands-on experiences and an a dynamic website with supplemental materials.

 Since 2003, the exhibition has toured North America, Asia and the Middle East.
 View the list of current and upcoming venues.
-You may want to contact with the host to see if there are opportunities to collaborate or volunteer.
+You may want to contact the host to see if there are opportunities to collaborate or volunteer.

 The website’s Teacher's Guide assists with integrating materials science into 5th-8th grade science curricula and the accompanying Parent’s Guide, also available in Spanish and French, provides activities, experiments and resources for families to have fun while exploring leading-edge materials science.